benjaminsnorris/bennorris.org/_posts/2016-12-10-oct-2016-general-conference-priesthood-session-sketchnotes.md

 ---
-title:          Oct 2016 General Conference Priesthood Session Sketchnotes
+title:          "Oct 2016 General Conference Priesthood Session Sketchnotes"
 date:           2016-12-10 07:15:00-0700
 excerpt:        Sketchnotes of all talks in the Priesthood session from Oct 2016 LDS General Conference
 read_time:      false